maglfmn/maglfmn/README.md

-# Coming to you live from the interwebz

-Hello there. 👋

 ## I value
 * Clean, linted, alpha-sorted code.
 * Tests, tests, tests.
 Tests that make sense, tell a story, and explain *why* something works the way it does.